Bell Restoration Fund

 Grappenhall bells are a mixed ring of 8 from around 1700, 1890 and 1899, and in 1997 it was clear that work needed to be done on the installation.
 In 2013 the PCC gave permission for “The Bell Project” to begin, which will install a modern ring of 10 bells in the tower, with the four oldest bells cast by Henry II Bagley, being hung “dead” above the ring of 10 to conserve them.

-It is also planned to move the clock mechanism from the ringing room to the belfry, install sound control, install a CCTV system and a simulator to facilitate training without disturbing the neighbours.
+It is also planned to move the clock mechanism from the ringing room to the belfry, install sound control, a CCTV system and a simulator.

 Runcorn, All Saints, 8, 15-3-15 in F